 Nuclear fusion aims at fulfilling the promise of a safe, affordable and almost inexhaustible source of energy, but it also presents challenging scientific and engineering issues.

-Since 2007, IDOM NS has participated in more than 150 projects related to nuclear fusion for different clients, countries and facilities.
-These include JET, STEP and ITER, the world’s largest fusion experiment, where thirty five nations are collaborating to build and operate a tokamak of an unprecedented scale.
+Since 2007, IDOM has participated in more than 150 projects related to nuclear fusion for different clients, countries and facilities.
+These include JET, STEP and ITER, the world’s largest fusion experiment, where thirty-five nations are collaborating to build and operate a tokamak of an unprecedented scale.

 The future of nuclear fusion is bright.
 Our extensive experience, our commitment to safety and our will to secure a sustainable future through nuclear fusion are a guarantee of success for our customers.